 During his career, Herb held leadership positions in a number of civic, charitable and Bar related organizations including the South Carolina Chamber of Commerce, the York County Regional Chamber of Commerce and the Haven Men’s Shelter and also received several professional accolades including Best Lawyers in America®† in Construction Law, South Carolina Super Lawyers®.†† and was Martindale-Hubbell, AV® Preeminent™ Peer Review Rated.

-Christi is a member of the South Carolina Bar and currently serves as the President of the York County Bar Association.
-A seasoned trial attorney, Christi regularly advises and represents state agencies, businesses and individuals in both state and federal courts in various general litigation matters including contract disputes, premises liability, insurance disputes, automobile accident litigation, and construction litigation.
+Christi is an active member of the South Carolina Bar and has served in many leadership positions with the State and local bar, including her most recent service as the President of the York County Bar Association in 2019.
+A seasoned trial attorney, Christi regularly advises and represents state agencies, businesses, and individuals in both state and federal courts in various general litigation matters including contract disputes, premises liability, insurance disputes, automobile accident litigation, and construction litigation.
 Christi also represents select individuals involved in serious personal injury accidents and insurance-related disputes, and she is certified by the South Carolina Bar as a civil court mediator.

 Christ is active in her community and devotes substantial time volunteering and providing pro bono legal services to various local organizations.
 She currently serves as an elected official on the York County Council, representing her constituents in District 5.